A dynamical proof of Matui's absorption theorem: The absorption theorem

 Since $\Lambda \le \tilde \Gamma$ we have that $R_{\Lambda}(K,\tilde{\Gamma}_K)$ is contained in $R_{\tilde \Gamma}$.
 To see the converse inclusion, let $\gamma \in \tilde \Gamma$ and pick $n$ such that $\gamma \in j_n(\tilde \Gamma_n)$.
 Let $U$ be an atom of $\mcB_n$.
 If $\gamma U$ and $U$ belong to the same $\mcC_n$-orbit then $\gamma$ coincides on $U$ with an element of $\Lambda$, so $\gamma x \in \Lambda x$ for every $x \in U$.
 If $\gamma U$ and $U$ belong to different $\mcC_n$-orbits, then there exist $\lambda_1, \lambda_2 \in i_n(\Lambda_n)$, $A_1,A_2 \in \Phi_n(\mcA_n)$ and $\sigma \in \Sigma_n \setminus \Delta_n$ such that $\sigma(A_1)=A_2$ and $\lambda_1 U = \Phi_n(A_1)$, $\lambda_2 \Phi_n(A_2)=\gamma U$.
 Let $\gamma'$ be the involution of $\tilde \Gamma_n$ which maps $\Phi_n(A_1)$ to $\Phi_n(A_2)$ and fixes all other atoms.
 By construction, we have that $j_n(\gamma')(K)=K$, and for every $x \in X \setminus K$ we have $j_n(\gamma')(x) \in \Lambda x$.
 Since $\gamma$ coincides on $U$ with $i_n(\lambda_2)j_n(\gamma')i_n(\lambda_1)$, we see that $(x,\gamma x) \in R_\Lambda(K,\tilde{\Gamma}_K)$ for every $x \in U$.
 We finally conclude that $R_{\tilde \Gamma}=R_\Lambda(K,\tilde{\Gamma}_K)$.

 We have obtained the desired result for $\tilde \Gamma$ instead of $\Gamma$; since $\Gamma$ and $\tilde \Gamma$ are conjugate in $\Homeo(X)$ this is enough. \end{proof}

 We are finally ready to prove the main result.
-Informally, the idea is to first use Lemma \ref{t:absorption} to see $R_\Gamma$ as having been obtained by absorbing countably many ``copies'' of $(K,\Delta)$; intuitively, absorbing one more copy which is independent from the previous ones should not change the orbit equivalence class of $R_\Gamma$.
+We repeat that the idea is to use Lemma \ref{t:absorption} to see $R_\Gamma$ as having been obtained by absorbing countably many ``copies'' of $(K,\Delta)$; intuitively, absorbing one more copy which is independent from the previous ones should not change the orbit equivalence class of $R_\Gamma$.

 \begin{theorem}[The absorption theorem] Let $\Gamma$ be a minimal ample group, $K$ a $\Gamma$-malleable subset and $\Sigma$ an ample group over $K$ which contains $\Gamma_K$.
 Then $R_\Gamma(K,\Sigma)$ is orbit equivalent to $R_\Gamma$. \end{theorem}